ZeyuT/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-besides of 1 cropping layer, 1 lambda layer and 1 output layers, the final architecture included 5 convolutional layers (including pooling layers and activations), 1 flatten layer, 2 fully connected layers and 2 dropout layers.
+Besides of 1 cropping layer, 1 lambda layer and 1 output layers, the final architecture included 5 convolutional layers (including pooling layers and activations), 1 flatten layer, 2 fully connected layers and 2 dropout layers.
 Here is a simple figure to show the structure of my model.

 ![ModelStructure][image6]